2KAbhishek/gh-repo-man/README.md

 </div>

-gh-repo-man is a `gh CLI extension` that allows `developers` to `browse, clone, and manage their GitHub repositories interactively`.
+gh-repo-man is a GitHub CLI extension that allows developers to browse, clone, and work with multiple repositories interactively.

 ## ✨ Features